testomatio/reporter/docs/frameworks.md

 ## Frameworks

-Testomat.io reporter is NodeJS package that can be applied to all popular JavaScript test runners.
+Testomat.io reporter is a NodeJS package that can be applied to all popular JavaScript test runners.

 ### CodeceptJS